purton-tech/barricade/README.md

 docker-compose run db psql postgres://postgres:testpassword@db:5432
 ```

-Once you have the psql command prompt you can cut and paste the following code to create a users table.
+Once you have the psql command prompt you can cut and paste the following code to create a users and sessions table.

 ```sql
 CREATE TABLE users (